 A good CKMS shall be able to provide off-the-shelf and proven integration points to all of the infrastructures and applications shown above.

-Even if not all the above presented variations are currently present in a bank, they might come in the future, potentially triggered by a new application or new regulations.
+Even though not all of the above-presented variations are currently present in a bank, they may appear in the future, potentially triggered by a new application or new regulations.

 The key management system should not be the reason for renouncing that change.